chinenual/synergize/docs/voicing-filters.md

 the degree of modulation according to key number.

 An oscillator can instead use a dedicated "B filter".
 In this case, the filter is used only by that oscillator.
-If another oscilator declares a B filter, an separate, independently configured filter is used.
+If another oscillator declares a B filter, an separate, independently configured filter is used.